damontecres/StashAppAndroidTV/DEVELOPMENT.md

 All interactions with the server are done via GraphQL using one of the `StashEngine` subclasses: `QueryEngine`, `MutationEngine`, or `SubscriptionEngine`.
 Each query/mutation/subscription roughly translates to a function in one of those classes.

-If lower level network access is needed, the `StashServer` has fields for an `ApolloClient` for graphql and an `OkHttpClient` for other requests. `StashClient` can used to create new clients if further customization is needed.
+If lower level network access is needed, the `StashApi` has an `ApolloClient` for graphql.
+For general HTTP requests an `OkHttpClient` (with or without authentication) can be injected.

 Tips:
 - Install the Apollo plugin in Android Studio
 - Don't over-fetch data
 - Use or create "slim" versions of types when possible
 - Avoid fetching counts or getting lists unless necessary for the UI

-### Navigation

-Navigating the app is handled by the `NavigationManager` class.
-This class takes a `Destination` object and creates/displays the appropriate content.
-Destinations can have arguments that are passed to the destination's `Composable` or `Fragment` (retrieved via `requireArguments().getDestination<DestinationClassName>()`).

 ### Paging